Meet Our Executive Director

 She was founder and chair of STAR at Strickland Middle and chair of Renaissance program when it was first initiated at Ryan High.

 Mrs. Jackson co-chaired the 2007 Citizens Bond Committee, which oversaw the passage of $282 million in bonds for the local district.
-She currently serves on the Denton ISD’s Bond Progress Committee and on the School Health Advisory Committee.
+She also served on the Denton ISD’s Bond Progress Committee and on the School Health Advisory Committee.

 Mrs. Jackson is a licensed social worker and received her bachelor’s of arts with honors from the University of Texas at El Paso.
 She has been a social worker for the State of Texas in Houston and for Cook Children’s Community Clinic in Denton.